Giovanni-Tedesco/Java-Chess/README.md

  - Chess Game
  - Move order (Saved to file)
  - MVC Scheme:
-  - This is used to seperate the actual game of chess from the view of the code.
+  - This is used to separate the actual game of chess from the view of the code.

 ## Additional Features